-- 76. Given the location of the various designated nature sites in the vicinity of the application site (including the Breckland Special Protection Area and Special Area of Conservation) consideration has been given to the application of these Regulations.
-If a plan or project is considered likely to give rise to significant effects upon a European site, Regulation 63 requires the decision maker to make an appropriate assessment of the implications for that site before consenting the plan or project. - 77.
+- 75. Given the location of the various designated nature sites in the vicinity of the application site (including the Breckland Special Protection Area and Special Area of Conservation) consideration has been given to the application of these Regulations. - 76.
 The application site is in the vicinity of designated (European) sites of nature conservation but is not within a designation or land forming a formal buffer to a designation.
-Regulation 61 states the decision making authority before deciding to...give permission...for a plan or project which is likely to have a significant effect on a European site and is not directly connected with or necessary to the management of that site, must make an 'appropriate assessment' of the implications of the plan or project for that site in view of that site's conservation objectives. - 78.
-Officers first screened the project under this Regulation in 2014 and concluded that the requirements of Regulation 63 are not relevant to the proposal and thus appropriate assessment of the project (under Regulation 63) was not required in the event that planning permission was to be granted.
-In accordance with UK law, the assessor had regard to proposals to mitigate the impact of the development upon European designated sites in reaching that conclusion. - 79.
+Regulation 63 states the decision making authority before deciding to...give permission...for a plan or project which is likely to have a significant effect on a European site and is not directly connected with or necessary to the management of that site, must make an 'appropriate assessment' of the implications of the plan or project for that site in view of that site's conservation objectives.

+- 77. Officers first screened the project under these Regulations in 2014 and concluded that the requirements of Regulation 63 were not relevant to the proposal and thus appropriate assessment of the project (under Regulation 63) was not required in the event that planning permission was to be granted.
+In accordance with UK law, the assessor had regard to proposals to mitigate the impact of the development upon European designated sites in drawing conclusions. - 78.
 In April this year the Court of Justice of the European Union handed down a judgement which changes the way in which planning applications (and other projects) that trigger the provisions of Regulation 63 are to be considered ('People over Wind, Peter Sweetman v Coillte Teoranta' Case reference C-323/17).
-The judgement ruled that in order to determine whether it is necessary to carry out an appropriate assessment of the implications of a plan or application, it is not appropriate, at the screening stage, to take account of the measures intended to avoid or reduce the harmful effects of that plan or application.
-This outcome differs from the previously relied upon domestic case law which said that when undertaking a Habitats Regulations Assessment (HRA), mitigation measures should be taken into account during the screening stage.

-80. As a direct consequence of this ruling the Council has considered the proposals against the provisions of Regulation 63 afresh and have concluded that an appropriate assessment is required.
+The judgement ruled that in order to determine whether it is necessary to carry out an appropriate assessment of the implications of a plan or application, it is not appropriate, at the screening stage, to take account of the measures intended to avoid or reduce the harmful effects of that plan or project.
+This outcome differs from the previously relied upon domestic case law which had established that when undertaking a Habitats Regulations Assessment (HRA), mitigation measures should be taken into account during the screening stage. - 79.
+As a direct consequence of this ruling the Council has considered the proposals against the provisions of Regulation 63 afresh and have concluded that an appropriate assessment is required.
 A copy of the Council's 'Habitat Regulations Assessment' (which forms the appropriate assessment) is attached to this report as Working Paper 1.
-The assessment concludes the proposal alone, and in combination with other projects, would not result in likely significant effects on the Breckland Special Protection Area or the Breckland Special Area of Conservation.
+The assessment concludes the proposal alone, and in combination with other projects, would not result in likely significant effects on the Breckland Special Area of Conservation.